NVIDIA/NeMo-RL/docs/guides/grpo.md

 # An in-depth walkthrough of GRPO in NeMo-RL
+# An in-depth Walkthrough of GRPO in NeMo RL

+This guide details the Generative Reversal Policy Optimization (GRPO) implementation within NeMo RL.
+We'll walk through essential aspects including data handling, policy model training, fast generation, and the specifics of the GRPO loss function and its enhancements.
 ## Quickstart: Launch a GRPO Run

 To get started quickly, use the script [examples/run_grpo_math.py](../../examples/run_grpo_math.py), which demonstrates how to train a model on math problems using GRPO.
 You can launch this script locally or via Slurm.
 For detailed instructions on setting up Ray and launching a job with Slurm, refer to the [cluster documentation](../cluster.md).